carueda/odssplatim-ui/README.md

 ## Setup in ODSS ##

-The platform timeline editor is currently being built directly from this directory and deployed as a standalone application on the odss-test server.
+The platform timeline editor is currently being built directly from this directory (see below) and deployed as a standalone application on the odss-test server.
 Since the main ODSS application includes this editor via an iframe with the corresponding URL, there is no additional setup for ODSS.